o4oren/Ad-Hoc-Email-Server/README.md

 $ npm install
 # starts backend on port 3000 and ng serve the front end at port 4200.
 Watches your files and uses livereload by default.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 For this mode, you need to install npm install -g concurrently
 $ npm devStart
+# node-sass is platform specific, so it needs to be rebuilt on some systems
+$ npm rebuild node-sass
 # prod build, will output the production front end application in `dist`
 # the produced code can be deployed (rsynced) to a remote server
 $ npm run build